Masaka–Mbarara Water Supply and Sanitation Project: Construction

 In October 2022, the engineering, procurement and construction (EPC) contract was awarded to Sogea-Satom, a subsidiary of the French group Vinci SA.
 Work includes the construction of a new raw water intake on the Kagera River, the construction of a new water treatment plant with capacity of 30000 m3 every 24 hours.
-Other infrastructure developments include the construction of a suppression station, and he laying of 62 km of new pipes to distribute the potable water to an estimated 200,000 customers.
+Other infrastructure developments include the construction of a suppression station, and the laying of 62 km of new pipes to distribute the potable water to an estimated 200,000 customers.
 An estimated 200 new staff are expected to be hired for the work, which is expected to take about two years.
 The contact price is €73 million, borrowed from the French Development Agency (AFD).